-The Board consists of six non-executive members, with Chris Legge intending to step down at the next AGM.
+The Board currently consists of five non-executive members.

 For the purposes of assessing compliance with the Code, the Board considers the Directors are independent of the Investment Manager and free from any business or other relationship that could materially interfere with the exercise of their independent judgment.